Azure/AzureMonitorStarterPacks/README.md

 FastTrack for Azure - Monitoring Starter Packs (MonStar Packs)

+## V2 Release (April 2024)

+The Monitoring Starter Packs have been updated to version 2.
+The new version includes the following changes:

+- Coverage for more services and workloads
+- New monitoring capabilities
+- Augmented monitoring and discovery capabilities (Preview)
+- AMBA integration (aka.ms/amba)

 ## Objectives

 - Minimize the initial ramp up required for customers, in multiple aspects of the Azure technologies to deploy basic monitoring.